stmstmstm/stm/README.md

-Deep Transfer Machine
+Deep Structure Transfer Machine
 =============

-This code was used for cifar image classification experiments with Deep Transfer Machine.
+This code was used for cifar image classification experiments with Deep Structure Transfer Machine.

 # Installation

 The code is developed using Tensorflow.
-We tested our code using Tensorflow 1.2.

 For simplicity, TensorLayer is used for quitck loading the cifar data.
 Note that in order to fully reproduce the performance reported in the paper, data augmentations like random flipping and translation are needed.